klahrich/chiefhustler/content/diary/54-where-to-find-ideas.md

 I sometimes suffer from the cold start problem.

-This is a curated list of resources that will help, hopefully.
+This is a curated list of resources that I can have at my fingertips when I'm not sure what to do.

-## Generate Ideas
+## Specific Ideas

 _Low quality:_